maherb4/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion.md

 The script takes a backup of your entire API Gateway installation directory and places it in a `tar` file in the `update-output/backups` directory.
 Specify a different directory using the `--backup_dir` option.
 To manage your own backups, use the `--no_backup` option.

+### Complete zero downtime update steps (Optional)

+If you were using zero downtime update (ZDU), you must discard the old keyspace in cqlsh now.
+For more information see, [Update the name of the target keyspace](#update-the-name-of-the-target-keyspace)

 ## Install a Policy Studio update

 You can run the `update_policy_studio.sh` script, which is available from API Gateway One Version Policy Studio update pack (for example, `APIGateway_7.7.YYYYMMDD_PolicyStudio_linux-x86-64_BNnn.tar.gz`) to update your existing Policy Studio installation.